 Proper nutrition is even more important than usual for those of us with IBMPFD.
 With weakened muscles, keeping extra weight off is even more important.
 A proper diet, i.e., correct amounts and ratios of protein, carbohydrates, etc. are thoroughly discussed in a number of locations, so will not be repeated here.
 While eating the correct foods in the proper balance is important, the main concern is how to reduce the total intake.
 My lunch size is ~ 1/10 (yes, one tenth) of the amount I used to eat 40 years ago.
 The most important step is to reduce the total quantity of food ingested, not only reducing or eliminating snacks, but significantly reducing the portions during each meal.

 I now have to take prescription medication for high blood pressure, caused by being confined to a power wheelchair.
-I also take a prescription medication for an enlarged prostate (old age and sitting in a wheelchair).
+I also take a prescription medication for an enlarged and aggressive cancerous prostate (old age > 70 and sitting in a wheelchair).
 The prescription medications may interfere with some supplements or require taking of additional supplements.
 Do the research once prescription medications are required.